The M.D./Ph.D. program at MUSC is an NIH funded Medical Scientist Training Program with the goal of training future leaders in academic medicine.

 One evening after Match Day is devoted to the senior students talking about their experiences looking for internship and residency positions.
 There are a series of FAQ's that are discussed.

-This annual event is held in the Fall to give MSTP students an opportunity to learn about their colleagues' research.
+This annual event is held in the Spring to give MSTP students an opportunity to learn about their colleagues' research.
 During the morning, students present their research in either a poster or oral format.
 The morning session is followed by a keynote seminar given by a previous graduate of the program.
 The afternoon is devoted to a business meeting, discussion groups and a team building exercise.
 The day is concluded with an informal dinner.
 This annual event is attended by all the MSTP students, mentors, selected faculty, department chairpersons and guests.

 The campus wide student research day is held annually in November.
 Oral and poster presentations are made by the students and evaluated by the faculty.
 Constructive feedback is given to all the participants.
 Monetary prizes are awarded for the best presentations in each category.
 The day is topped off by a keynote address by an outstanding scientist and role model.

 Opportunities in Translational Research

 Integration of the Basic and Clinical Sciences to Provide Training in Translational Research